AvePoint/cloud-api/docs/docs/services-and-features/opus/submit-records.md

 # Submit Records

 Use this API to submit records to AvePoint Opus.
+> [!NOTE]
-***Note**: You need to download the JSON file of each connection from AvePoint Opus > Settings > Connector to prepare the record information; you can submit up to 15 records to AvePoint Opus at a time.
+> You need to download the JSON file of each connection from AvePoint Opus > Settings > Connector to prepare the record information; you can submit up to 15 records to AvePoint Opus at a time.

 ## Permission